maxiix3/dotfiles/README.md

 This is my dotfiles from my archsetup, my first linux setup started november 2014 and still updating with different programs ect.

+I use gnu stow to manage my dotfiles.
+To install and make symlinks install stow, enter the dotfiles folder and use the command
+  """
+  stow <foldername>
+  """

 Components
 ------------